 As an example: imagine a group of people traveling across rough waters.
 They’re on a quest to change the world but so much of what lies ahead of them is unfamiliar.
 And the journey is long and potentially treacherous.
 They need someone who knows those waters to help guide their ship away from danger and to safe harbour across the sea.

 The Tillerman is that guide.

-That’s where the name Tiller Digital comes from.
+That’s actually where the name Tiller comes from.
 It’s often the first story we use to illustrate our company’s purpose.
-It’s particularly useful because the metaphor translates directly: it’s our role to help our clients navigate the worlds of branding, design, web development services, and the rest of digital marketing.
+It’s particularly useful because the metaphor translates directly: it’s our role to help our clients navigate brand, website, and product design.
 We know those waters well and we’ll help you cross them safely.